cn0047/stash/ed/l/go/modules.md

 go clean -modcache # ✅
 go clean --modcache

-# download modules to local cache, for docker
+# download modules to local cache
 go mod download
 # create a vendor dir and copy all dependencies into it
 go mod vendor